-History is a subject that will inspire students to deepen their understanding of the people, events and periods studied and enable them to think critically, weigh evidence, sift arguments, make informed decisions and develop perspective and judgement.
-This in turn will prepare them for the role of informed, thoughtful, and active citizens.
+History is a subject that will inspire students to deepen their understanding of the people, events and periods studied.
+We aim to enable them to think critically, weigh evidence, sift arguments, make informed decisions and develop perspective and judgement.
+This, in turn, will prepare them for the role of informed, thoughtful, and active citizens.

-The History Department is an enthusiastic, supportive and committed team of four full-time historians.
-We believe in creating an enquiring and focused atmosphere in our classes, and aim to inspire all students to leave the school with a love of history.
-We are a high achieving department in Myton School, and are proud of our records at both A level and GCSE.
+The History Department is an enthusiastic, supportive and committed team of four historians.
+We believe in creating an enquiring and focused atmosphere in our classes, and aim to inspire all students to leave the school with a love of History.
+We are a high achieving department in Myton School, and are proud of our records at both GCSE and A level.

-Mrs L Reece – Email: email@example.com Head of Department
+Mrs Natalie Woodward – email@example.com – Head of Department

-Natalie Beardall – firstname.lastname@example.org Teacher of History and Head of House
+Miss L Reece – email@example.com – Teacher of History & Head of Beauchamp House

 Key Stage 3

-At Key Stage 3, both Year 7 and Year 8 students have three lessons of history per fortnight.
-They study a variety of topics including Medieval England, the Reformation, the British in India, Slavery, and the First World War.
+As with Year 8, Year 9 students have three lessons of History per fortnight.
+They study a variety of topics including WW2, the Holocaust, the Civil Rights Movement and the causes of 9/11.

 Key Stage 4

-History students at Myton will complete an EDEXCEL GCSE.
-All components of the GCSE are examined, and will help students to develop valuable skills including writing, research, and analysis.
-Students in Year 9 will spend the first term on an introductory course which will serve as useful preparation for the GCSE course.
+History students at Myton will complete the Edexcel GCSE.
+All components of the GCSE are exam based, and will help students to develop valuable skills including writing, research, and analysis.

 Myton School – Edexcel GCSE topics

-The thematic study require students to understand change and continuity across a long sweep of history, including the most significant characteristics of medicine in different ages from the medieval to modern periods.
+The thematic study requires students to understand change and continuity across a long sweep of history, including the most significant characteristics of medicine in different times, from the medieval to modern periods.
 This paper also includes a depth study of the First World War and its impact on medicine.

 Students are required to investigate one era of British history in depth.
 Students will look at the accession of Elizabeth I, and consider her impact on England through major events like the Elizabethan religious settlement and the Spanish Armada.